-Determining eligibility for an accommodation is the responsibility of the Disability Support Services (DSS) Coordinator in the Academic Advising Center (Campbell Hall, Room 200).
+Determining eligibility for an accommodation is the responsibility of the Director of Disability Support Services (DSS) in the Academic Services office (Campbell Hall, Room 200).
 This determination occurs after a student has been accepted for admission.
-Students should not submit disability information with their application for admission to the college.
-Rather, disability information should be submitted directly to the DSS Coordinator as follows.
+Although some students choose to disclose disability information in their admissions essay, students should not submit disability documentation (i.e. psychological evaluations, physician letters, etc.) with their application for admission to the college.
+Rather, disability documentation should be submitted directly to the DSS Director as follows.

 The type of documentation required varies depending on the disability.

-In general, for all disabilities the report must state a specific diagnosis of a disability and should include recommendations for accommodations based on the findings in the report.
+In general, for all disabilities the report/letter must state a specific diagnosis of a disability, a list of symptoms and how they impact the student ion the classroom, and should include recommendations for accommodations based on the findings in the report.

 Documentation for students with learning disabilities, ADD/ADHD, Asperger Syndrome, and other cognitive challenges should: